carline1/IT-Planet-Part1/README.md

 # IT-Planet-Part1

-The first part of the International Olympiad IT Planet, OCR
+The first part of the International Olympiad IT Planet, OCR (Spring 2021)

 At this stage of the competition, it is necessary to develop a model that could extract certain features from the scanned document.